Lemon, Parsley and Basil Pesto

 • Seasonality: Summer, Spring, Summer

-Being a pesto made with all raw ingredients, it is necessary that they are of the best quality and possibly organic.
-The lemons especially must have edible peel.
+Because this pesto is made with all raw ingredients, it is necessary that they are of the best quality and preferably organic.
+The lemons in particular must have an edible peel.
 I used Sorrento IGP lemons, which gave a spectacular aroma to my pesto.

-To make lemon, parsley, and basil pesto, I used my trusty Thermomix TM31.
-Of course, you can use any other Thermomix models, or even regular food processors, as long as they are powerful enough.
+To make the lemon, parsley and basil pesto I used my faithful Bimby TM31.
+Of course you can use other Bimby models, but also regular food processors — just make sure they are powerful enough.

 • 1 Knife